 4.26 For each new home built in any one year, it attracts NHB at the average Council Tax rate for England in the appropriate band, for 6 years.
-The Government is proposing to reduce these "legacy" payments from 6 to 4 years.
+The Government is proposing to reduce the degree appropriate payments from 6 to 4 years.